aboler/plant-partner/README.md

     - ``wifi`` : code for implementing wifi communication in the esp32
   - ``submodules`` : directory containing other repositories utilized within the main code
     - ``esp-idf`` : submodule containing examples and ESP32 interfaces in c
+  - ``esp.py`` : Python script which can setup, build, flash, and/or monitor ESP-32

 - ``backEndSrc`` : directory containing relevant backend code
   - ``controller`` : directory containing code for controllers that implement backend API CRUD functions for the server